 FACULTY OR COURSE FACULTY OR COURSE PRE-REQUISITES Applied Science (excl.
-Applied Geography and Wool and Pastoral Sciences courses) Biological Sciences Engineering Industrial Arts Course Medicine Military Studies (Engineering course and Applied Science course) Science Bachelor of Science (Education) (a) Science at Level 2S or higher AND (b) either Mathematics at Level 2F or higher OR Mathematics at Level 2S, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Professorial Board.
-Architecture Applied Geography and Wool and Pastoral Sciences courses (Faculty of Applied Science) Arts (a) Science at Level 2S or higher AND (b) Mathematics at Level 2S or higher English at Level 2 or higher Social Work Degree Course Commerce (a) Mathematics at Level 2S or higher AND (b) either English at Level 2 or higher OR OR Law Combined Arts/Law Combined Commerce/Law Combined Jurisprudence/Law Nil As for Arts As for Commerce Nil Military Studies (Arts Course) English at Level 2 or higher; OR English at Level 3, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Profes- sorial Board, and provided that a candidate so qualified shall not enrol in a course in English literature.
+Applied Geography and Wool and Pastoral Sciences courses) Biological Sciences Engineering Industrial Arts Course Medicine Military Studies (Engineering course and Applied Science course) Science Bachelor of Science (Education) Architecture Applied Geography (Biogeography and Pedology specializations) Wool and Pastoral Sciences courses (a) Science at Level 2S or higher AND (b) Mathematics at Level 2S or higher Applied Geography (Economic Geography specialization) Either Mathematics at Level 2F or higher OR Mathematics at Level 2S, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Professorial Board.
+Arts English at Level 2 or higher Commerce (a) Mathematics at Level 2S or higher AND (b) either English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Profes- sorial Board.